tensorpack/tensorpack/examples/DisturbLabel/README.md

 The SVHN experiements used the model & hyperparemeters as my original [svhn example](../svhn-digit-convnet.py).
 Experiements were all repeated 10 times to get the error bar.

 And I don't believe it will work for ImageNet either.
+And that's a CVPR paper..